jamie-brannan/hundred-days-swift/ch15__levelingUp/d074__notes.md

 ## :two: [Key points](https://www.hackingwithswift.com/guide/8/2/key-points)

+### Observers in iOS with NotificationCenter

 > There are three pieces of code I’d like to review, just to make sure you understand them fully.
 >
-> The first thing I’d like to recap is `NotificationCenter`, which is a system-wide broadcasting framework that lets you send and receive messages.
-These messages come in two forms: messages that come from iOS, and messages you send yourself.
-Regardless of whether the messages come from, `NotificationCenter` is a good example of loose coupling – you don’t care who subscribes to receive your messages, or indeed if anyone at all does; you’re just responsible for posting them.
+> The first thing I’d like to recap is `NotificationCenter`, which is a system-wide broadcasting framework that _lets you send and receive messages_.
 >
+> These messages come in two forms:
+> * messages that come from iOS,
+> * and messages you send yourself.

+And to think I believed it was a misnommer in our project code way back.

+>  Regardless of whether the messages come from, `NotificationCenter` is a good example of loose coupling – you don’t care who subscribes to receive your messages, or indeed if anyone at all does; you’re just responsible for posting them.

+Computer Sciences Design pattern of an "observer" from what I've grown to understand

-> In project 19 we used `NotificationCenter` so that iOS notified us when the keyboard was shown or hidden.
+> In project 19 we used `NotificationCenter` so that iOS notified us _when the keyboard was shown or hidden_.
 This meant registering for the `Notification.Name.UIKeyboardWillChangeFrame` and `Notification.Name.UIKeyboardWillHide`: we told iOS we want to be notified when those events occurred, and asked it to execute our `adjustForKeyboard()` method.
 Here’s the code we used:

 ```swift
 let notificationCenter = NotificationCenter.default
 notificationCenter.addObserver(self, selector: #selector(adjustForKeyboard), name: Notification.Name.UIKeyboardWillHide, object: nil)
 ```

+Detecting local user behavior to trigger events in app.

-> There are lots of these events – just try typing Notification.Name. and letting autocomplete show you what’s available.
-For example, in project 28 we use the Notification.Name.UIApplicationWillResignActive event to detect when the app moves to the background.
+> There are lots of these events – just try typing `Notification.Name`. and letting autocomplete show you what’s available.

+:bulb: This would be worth while to explore on my own

+> For example, in project 28 we use the `Notification.Name.UIApplicationWillResignActive` event to _detect when the app moves to the background._
 >
-> Like I said, it’s also possible to send your own notifications using NotificationCenter.
-Their names are just strings, and only your application ever sees them, so you can go ahead and make as many as you like.
-For example, to post a “UserLoggedIn” notification, you would write this:
+> Like I said, it’s also possible to send your own notifications using `NotificationCenter`. _Their names are just strings, and only your application ever sees them, so you can go ahead and make as many as you like._
+> * For example, to post a “UserLoggedIn” notification, you would write this:

 ```swift
 let notificationCenter = NotificationCenter.default
 notificationCenter.post(name: Notification.Name("UserLoggedIn"), object: nil)
 ```

-> If no other part of your app has subscribed to receive that notification, nothing will happen.
-But you can make any other objects subscribe to that notification – it could be one thing, or ten things, it doesn’t matter.
+> **If no other part of your app has subscribed to receive that notification, nothing will happen.** But you can make any other objects subscribe to that notification – it could be one thing, or ten things, it doesn’t matter.
 This is the essence of loose coupling: you’re transmitting the event to everyone, with no direct knowledge of who your receivers are.

->
+The notion of "subscribers" in English has been missing from all other definitions or explainations I've had in French.

+### Permissions

 > The second piece of code I’d like to review is this, taken from project 21:

 ```swift